What to

 Dining Room Rugs

 A dining room generally sees less foot traffic than the kitchen, living room and entryway, but it’s susceptible to spills and crumbs.
 You may want to look for a high-performance rug that resists stains, spills and odor beneath your table for easier maintenance.
-Avoid high-pile and shag rugs, which can capture crumbs; instead, consider flat-weave rugs for their relative ease of care.
+For how big should a dining rug be, a dining room rug should be large enough to anchor the dining table and all dining chairs, even when pulled out—typically extending 24" past the table on all sides for balanced, elegant proportion.

 Bedroom Rugs